DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 The Fermilab Hierarchical Configuration Language, FHiCL is described  here [https://cdcvs.fnal.gov/redmine/documents/327][fhicl-described].

-It is **not** a Turing-complete language: you cannot write an executable program in it.
+FHiCL is **not** a Turing-complete language: you cannot write an executable program in it.
 It is meant to declare values for named parameters to steer job execution and adjust algorithm parameters (such as the electron lifetime in the simulation and reconstruction).
-Look at `.fcl` files in installed job directories, like `$DUNETPC_DIR/job` for examples. `Fcl` files are sought in the directory seach path `FHICL_FILE_PATH` when art starts up and when `#include` statements are processed.
+Look at `.fcl` files in installed job directories, like `$DUNESW_DIR/fcl` for examples. `Fcl` files are sought in the directory seach path `FHICL_FILE_PATH` when art starts up and when `#include` statements are processed.
 A fully-expanded `fcl` file with all the #include statements executed is referred to as a fhicl "document".

 Parameters may be defined more than once.
 The last instance of a parameter definition wins out over previous ones.
 This makes for a common idiom in changing one or two parameters in a fhicl document.
 The generic pattern for making a short fcl file that modifies a parameter is: